Data

 0.22

-Average number of female adult lice per fish over 12 months across all sites.
+Average number of adult female lice per fish over 12 months across all sites.

 Scotland